-2009-2010: Formed at Yale, Indigo Trio twice toured through rural Alaska (I played cello).
-Here we are playing the first movement of Brahms' Clarinet Trio.
+2009-2010: Formed at Yale, Indigo Trio twice toured through rural Alaska.
+I played cello in the trio.
+Here's a recording of the Indigo Trio playing the first movement of Brahms' Clarinet Trio.
 The tours were made possible by support from the Harper Arts Touring Fund.

 2010: Baranof glacial retreat analysis was a project to record the baseline terminus data of five Baranof Island glaciers and use historic satellite imagery to determine how much they'd retreated.
 My friend Eli Bildner and I scrambled up mountains all over Baranof Island to record the GPS data.
 Ben Hughey, a high school friend and GIS whiz, did the actual hard work of crunching the data for one of the five glaciers.

 2010-2011: Ojos del Salado geodesy was a project/adventure with my friend Chandler Kemp to measure the respective Chilean and Argentine summits of Ojos del Salado.
 Ojos is the second-tallest mountain in the Western Hemisphere and the tallest volcano in the world.
-Our project was to determine which of the Chilean and Argentine summits was taller (Argentina wins by 31 cm).
-Along the way, we discovered a mysterious red lake mediated by unknown processes in the summit crater of the neighboring volcano El Muertito (5,800 meters/19,000 feet).
+Our project was to determine which of the Chilean and Argentine summits was taller (answer: Argentina wins by 31 cm).
+Along the way, we discovered a mysterious red lake mediated by unknown processes in the summit crater of a neighboring volcano, El Muertito (5,800 meters/19,000 feet).
 A return trip to properly investigate is clearly in order.
 Support for the expedition was generously provided by Chase Coggins Memorial Fund and UNAVCO.

 2015-2022: The "Shennett community" began in 2015 when I bought a muskeg-y, waterlogged lot and developed it over the subsequent years.
 I sketched out a house design and hired a local contractor to build it.
 While I did a poor job documenting its progress along the way, the house is mostly done.
 In 2019, I bought the only adjoining property on the cul-de-sac street — a duplex, which I subsequently invested in renovating.
 I also bought an impossibly cute tiny house that two friends had built and added it to the mix.
 Add it all together and Shennett is now a three-structure, five-unit, 11-person community.